thomas-haslwanter/statsintro/rst/statsIntroduction.rst

 fleissig sein müssen; wer es gleichfalls ist, wird eben so weit kommen"*.
 Even if your aspirations are not that high, you can get a lot out of statistics.
-In fact, if your work with real data, you probably won’t be able to avoid it.
+In fact, if your work with real data, you probably won't be able to avoid it.
 Statistics can

 -  Describe variation.